 - When are the Perseids?
-Stargazers, every August the Perseids peak, usually on the nights of August 12 and 13, so find a dark sky to watch out for meteors and fireballs.
-In 2021, the Perseids will peak the night of August 11, but you can still see the meteor shower for a few days after.
+Stargazers, every August the Perseids peak, usually on the nights of August 11 through 13, so find a dark sky to watch out for meteors and fireballs.
+In 2022, the Perseids will peak the nights of August 11 and 12, but you can still see the meteor shower for a few days after.

 - What is a meteor shower?
 A meteor shower is caused by the Earth passing through dust and debris left behind from a comet.
 Each August, the Earth passes through debris left from the orbit of the Comet Swift-Tuttle.
 You'll see a meteor when it burns up in the atmosphere, traveling at 37 miles per second, and those Perseid meteors are only the size of a grain of sand.

 - What time should I watch?
 The best time to watch is late evening until before dawn, but you can see the meteor shower all night long.
 Give your eyes 20-30 minutes to adjust to darkness.
 Leave your telescope and binoculars at home because you'll see much more of the night sky with naked eyes!

 - Why is it called the Perseids?
 The path of the meteors appear to originate from the constellation Perseus.
 Perseus was a Greek hero, slayer of monsters before Hercules (who just so happens to be his great grandson).
-Read Ancient Skies: Constellation Mythology of the Greeks or What We See in the Stars: An Illustrated Tour of the Night Sky, opens a new window to learn more.
+Read Ancient Skies or What We See in the Stars to learn more.

 - Request a STEAM Kit: Exploring the Night Sky, opens a new window

 - Discover the night sky and constellations for kids, opens a new window and for adults, opens a new window

 - Learn about astronauts for kids, opens a new window and adults, opens a new window